 On a traditional board, 8 is right next to 16, which makes the game easier since you are already aiming for that section of the board.”

-Very true David but also the number 32, double 16, breaks down nice and evenly meaning if you hit the big 16 the this leaves double 8 and if you hit big 8 this leave double 4
+Very true David but also the number 32, double 16, breaks down nice and evenly meaning if you hit the single 16 then this leaves double 8 and if you hit the single 8 this then leaves double 4.

-The design you have come up with gets the thumbs up form me.
+The design you have come up with gets the thumbs up from me.